ominousjin/Perpetual-Autodidacticism/Flutter/README.md

             // -----------------------------------------------------------------

             // If the widget size is quite large, it is probable
-            // ithat t might not fit all on the screen.
+            // that it might not fit all on the screen.
 This is
             // labelled as more of an overflow problem.

             // To counter this, we can use LISTVIEW instead of